 - A. Initiation.
-Zoning text amendments may be initiated by the Village Council, the Planning Commission, or Village Staff. - B. Process and Notice.
+Zoning text amendments may be initiated by the Village Council, the Planning Commission, or Village Staff, or by petition of a Village property owner. - B. Process and Notice.
 Zoning text amendments shall be processed as provided for in the Michigan Zoning Enabling Act, including public hearings.
 The notices for all public hearings before the Planning Commission concerning amendments shall comply with all of the requirements set forth in Section 15-4. - C. Criteria for Text Amendments.
 The following guidelines shall be used by the Planning Commission, and may be used by the Village Council, in consideration of amendments to the Zoning Map: